 With my fellow group members, I’ve developed technologies aimed at improving the performance of these experiments.
 First off, we’ve constructed a cryogenic torsion balance (shown below) that operates at liquid helium temperatures (~5 K).
-Many torsion balances are limited by so called thermal noise which is caused by the thermal vibration of the atoms that make up the torsion fiber.
+Many torsion balances are limited by the so called thermal noise which is sourced by the thermal vibration of the atoms that make up the torsion fiber.
 Decreasing the temperature decreases these vibrations thus decreasing the noise in the instrument.
 Additionally, operating a torsion balance at cryogenic temperatures allows for some unique experiments including those using superconductors as test masses or using superconducting shields to remove spurious magnetic fields.

 We have also developed the interferometric readout torsion balance shown below.
 The angle of the pendulum in most experiments is measured by an autocollimator which consists of bouncing light of a mirror attached to the pendulum and measuring the displacement of the return beam on a position sensitive sensor.
 However, an interferometric readout can be significantly more sensitive.
 To achieve this we built a modified Michelson interferometer which uses the two ends of the torsion balance as the two arms of a Michelson.
 This allows us to measure angular displacements down to ~10 prad.
 Due to the extreme sensitivity and unique pendulum shape, this apparatus can be applied to study a number of different phenomenon including the gravitational interaction of the atmosphere and the pendulum (so called Newtonian noise), technology development for low frequency gravitational wave detectors, and rotational seismology.